sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 #### How to work with design tokens

-Designers are using design tokens in Figma from where developers can get the name to be used.
+Designers are using design tokens in Figma from which developers can get the name to be used.
 Some design tokens are responsive: they change their value depending on the current breakpoint.

 > Whenever a design token ends with `-{breakpoint}`, e.g. `--sbb-spacing-responsive-s-zero`,